 The ₹225 Crore Mirage: Why Mirzapur’s Sewage System Remains Dysfunctional

-For the residents of Surekapuram Colony and the wider Mirzapur district, the promise of a modern sewage system has turned into a stagnant reality.
-Despite the staggering expenditure of over ₹225 Crores from the public exchequer, the ground reality is marked by overflowing drains, waterlogged streets, and a “newly constructed” system that serves no one.
+For the residents of Surekapuram Colony and the wider Mirzapur district, the promise of a modern sewage system has become a stagnant reality.
+Despite the staggering expenditure of over ₹225 Crores from the public exchequer, they face overflowing drains, waterlogged streets, and a “newly constructed” system that fails to serve anyone.
+(Dysfunctional Sewage in Mirzapur)

 A formal grievance filed by activist Yogi M. P. Singh (Registration No: GOVUP/E/2025/0037306) highlights a critical breakdown in administrative accountability.
 The core issue is simple yet devastating: while the paperwork claims completion, the infrastructure is a failure.

-According to official RTI responses from the Uttar Pradesh Jal Nigam (Urban), the sewage contract for the Mirzapur zone was awarded to EMS Infracon Pvt.
+According to official RTI responses from the Uttar Pradesh, Jal Nigam (Urban) awarded the sewage contract for the Mirzapur zone to EMS Infracon Pvt.
 Ltd. (now EMS Limited).
-The official schedule provided was:
+The official schedule they provided was:

 • Date of Start: 30.12.2021